OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/changing-our-contact-us-page-1.md

 3. Using an interactive query form to provide drill-down functionality to better match a user’s requirements, such as [Worcestershire's](https://capublic.worcestershire.gov.uk/CSAPortalPublic/)
 4. Returning to a full contact list, albeit better presented, such as [Bristol's](https://www.bristol.gov.uk/contact)

 However, none quite met what we were looking for.

-Around this time
+## Introducing webchat

+In late 2016 our Customer Contact team were developing an approach called Digital Assist to use their staff to respond to digital contact channels like Twitter and Facebook Messenger.
+As part of this they wanted to deploy webchat for a select set of service areas via the Contact Us page.

+We spoke to three councils (Redcar & Cleveland, Leeds, Kings Lynn & West Norfolk) about their experiences with webchat as part of research into implementing a solution, which is when we came across [Kings Lynn & West Norfolk's Contact Us page](https://www.west-norfolk.gov.uk/contact).

 ## What we learned